 Heart disease is only an increased risk if you are gaining your protein from an unhealthy diet.

-Foods such as fatty meats, cheeses, large quantities of high fat milk and yogurt, also contain high levels of cholesterol.
+Foods such as fatty meats, cheeses, large quantities of high-fat milk and yoghurt, also contain high levels of cholesterol.

 Cholesterol coats your arterial walls and puts excess strain on the heart that can cause heart disease.